duartegroup/InterpretingMLKinetics/README.md

 ### Scripts

-This folder contains three sub-directories, with each containing python scripts for training, evaluation, and interpretation of the RF and BERT models (including general utilities): "Training_and_evaluation", "Interpretation" and "Utils".
-The files that are contained within each of these sub-directories are as follows:
+This folder contains three subdirectories, with each containing python scripts for training, evaluation, and interpretation of the RF and BERT models (including general utilities): "Training_and_evaluation", "Interpretation" and "Utils".
+The files that are contained within each of these subdirectories are as follows:

 #### Training and evaluation